stevedepp/strang/ch6/README2.md

 Facts:
 1. symmetric matrix has only real eigenvalues
-2. symmetric matrix eigenvectors can be \underline{chosen} orthogonal
+2. symmetric matrix eigenvectors can be \underline {chosen} orthogonal